Markism-JA/Echoes-of-Bathala/docs/thesis_documentation/01_Introduction/02_BACKGROUND_OF_THE_PROBLEM.md

 2. **Erosion of Community Resilience from a Speculator Mindset.**

-    An over-reliance on extrinsic, profit-driven rewards cultivates a transient user base of speculators, undermining the development of a resilient, invested community and leading to volatile player retention.

-3. **Lack of Intrinsic Motivation Due to a Disconnected Narrative.**

-    A significant design gap exists where a game's economic mechanics are not integrated with a compelling narrative and world, resulting in a lack of intrinsic motivation and a failure to leverage cultural lore as a sustainable "social sink."
+    Lack of Enjoyable Gameplay Due to an Overly Profit-Driven Model.
+These games prioritize financial mechanics over fun, reducing the lore and world to a meaningless backdrop.
+This results in a hollow experience that lacks the core essence of a game consumers would play for enjoyment, leading to rapid player disinterest and abandonment once the novelty of earning wears off.

-4. **Systemic Vulnerabilities from a Fragile Hybrid Architecture.**
+3. **Systemic Vulnerabilities from a Fragile Hybrid Architecture.**

     The technical challenge of creating a secure, efficient, and seamless bridge between a centralized game server and a decentralized blockchain creates vulnerabilities to exploits and often results in a poor user experience, hindering the functional feasibility of Web3 MMORPGs.